NashiaHolloway/cachemap/README.md

 ### Steps
 **Create a Population**

 We need to populate the tiles in order to process them with the genetic algorithm.
 This is made simple, since we have already parsed the .bin and .bmc files with bmc-tools.
 So the first step is to stage the tiles in some data structure.
 A one dimensional array will be good for this.
-I have chosen to process the images in grayscale, as [my research has shown](https://www.geeksforgeeks.org/python-grayscaling-of-images-using-opencv/) it is easier that way.

 ## Resources